Oxaziridine: α-Hydroxylation of enolates

-N-sulfonyloxaziridines oxidize enolates to acyloins with high chiral induction, better than (e.g.) MoOPH.
+In the Davis oxidation, N-sulfonyloxaziridines oxidize enolates to acyloins with high chiral induction, better than (e.g.) MoOPH.
 Chiral induction has been demonstrated with many chiral auxiliaries, including SAMP and RAMP; high yield (77–91%) and dr (95:5 – 99:1) are reported with the Evans' chiral oxazolidinones.

 Extensive work has been reported on asymmetric hydroxylation of prochiral enolates with camphorsulfonyloxaziridine derivatives, achieving moderate to high enantiomeric excess.
 The commonly accepted transition state is open, wherefore the steric bulk of R^{1} determines the face of approach.

 The selectivity of some hydroxylations may be drastically improved in some cases with the addition of coordinating groups alpha to the oxaziridine ring as oxaziridines 3b and 3c.
 In these instances it is proposed that the reaction proceeds through a closed transition state where the metal oxyanion is stabilized by chelation from the sulfate and coordinating groups on the camphor skeleton.

 α-Hydroxylation with oxaziridines has been widely implemented in total synthesis.
 It is a key step in both the Holton Taxol total synthesis and the Wender Taxol total synthesis.